SpellholdStudios/Valerie_NPC/README.md

 - TODO Replaced `AUTHOR` keyword with `SUPPORT`.
 - Added missing `HANDLE_CHARSETS` function to convert string entries for EE games.
 - TODO Added missing `REQUIRE_PREDICATE` process to avoid installing the mod in inaccurate games.
-- TODO Added Modmerge check for SoD games.
+- Added Modmerge check for SoD games.
 - TODO Added component `DESIGNATED` number and "*valerie_npc_for_bg*" `LABEL`.
 - Externalized tp2 code into *main_component.tpa* library for more comfortable readability and maintenance.
 - TODO Commented code as much as possible.